abumq/modern-blog/README.md

 The primary goal is to demonstrate the use of this tech stack and showcase a simple end-to-end CRUD (Create, Read, Update, Delete) application.
 It's designed to serve as a learning tool or a foundation/boilerplate for your own projects.

+Note: This repository is configured to serve files directly from the root of the running app.
+For example, you can access the LICENSE file by navigating to http://localhost:5173/LICENSE, as it is served from the root of the GitHub repository.

 ### Getting Started

 #### Installation